My story

 Later, lured by the promise of getting paid to ask questions and write about the answers, I got my first journalism job at a newspaper in Phoenix.
 What followed was more than a dozen years with The Associated Press in Columbia, S.C., San Francisco and Iraq where I helped coax stories out of other writers as well as cultivate my own.

+I'm passionate about putting together words.
 As a freelance writer, editor and book doctor, I delight in “pruning the tree” to help tell the stories found in lives well-lived.